-Rapid growth in technology has automated many compliance elements of accountancy.
-But, with technology also comes complexity and risk.
+Rapid growth Changes in technology has have automated many compliance elements routine aspects of accountancy.
+But, with changes in technology also comes complexity and risk.
 Accountants need to adapt and develop new skills to manage these technological changes such as data analytics, automation and cyber security.

-While there are many new technology capabilities that have broad application across the business and consumer environment, four trends have the greatest potential to transform the accountancy profession: Artificial intelligence, Blockchain, Cyber security and Data (ABCD of technology).
+While there are many new technology capabilities that have broad application across the business and consumer environment, four-seven trends have the greatest potential to transform the accountancy profession: Artificial intelligence, Automation, Blockchain, Cyber security, Cloud computing, and Data and Digital Disruption (ABCD of technology).

-These and other innovations are likely to have a significant impact on the way that accountants access, move and manage business finances.
-Technology can provide information more quickly and often more accurately than humans, but it cannot replicate human intelligence and quality decision making.
-Therefore, chartered accountants hold a key role in data analytics, in validating the source of the data, interpreting and analysing the outputs.
+These and other innovations are likely to have a significant impact on the way that accountants access information, move-transact and manage business finances.
+Technology tools can provide information more quickly and often more accurately than humans, but it-they cannot replicate human intelligence and quality decision making, or effectively communicatee the output of analysis.
+Therefore, chartered accountants hold-a key roles in data analytics, such as in validating the source of the data, interpreting and analysing the outputs, and ensuring the tools support effective management of the organisation.
 Technology provides opportunities for chartered accountants to use their professional skills to add value to their clients and/or the businesses in which they work.